Department website: http://krieger.jhu.edu/msh

 Writing Intensive

-Our minds are often thought to be exhaustively and intimately known to us.
-Despite this philosophers deeply disagree about the natures of the mental states and events which make up our minds.
-And there is equally little agreement as to what makes such states and events count as mental in the first place.
+If we know anything, it is natural to think it is our own minds.
+Despite this, philosophers have long disagreed about the natures of the states which make up our minds.
+And there is equally little agreement as to what makes such states count as mental in the first place.
 This course will investigate the nature of different aspects of mind and their interrelations.
-Students will explore debates and puzzles about the nature of perception, memory, imagination, dreaming, pain and bodily sensation, emotion, action, volition and those states commonly classed as propositional attitudes: knowledge, belief, desire and intention.
-This will put us in a position to ask what if anything unifies such phenomena as mental.
+Time permitting, we will explore debates and puzzles about perception, memory, imagination, dreaming, pain and bodily sensation, emotion, action, volition and those states commonly classed as propositional attitudes: knowledge, belief, desire and intention.
+This will put us in a position to ask what if anything unifies such phenomena as mental

 Program in Museums and Society